 The blackout journal from Archer & Olive has been my object of desire for a while now, and I’m so happy to say that I finally got one!
-Here’s my review of this journal, and what you can expect from it and how to get started.
+Here’s my review of this journal, what you can expect from it, and how to get started.

 Archer & Olive seems to be a brand most of us in the Bullet Journaling community dream about.
 We all hear about their absolutely adorable designs and beautiful pure white 160 GSM paper.

 But this year Bonnie, the fantastic creative behind A&O came up with another incredible idea – a Blackout Book, truly a one of it’s kind journal!

 This little guy has the same quality as their usual notebooks, but ….
 All the pages are black!!
 How crazy is this!!

 I’ve been dreaming about getting one for a while, and finally, it happened.
 Some time ago this beauty arrived at my doorstep, and I just can’t wait to start playing around with it.
 I’m actually going to use it for my August setup, which is pretty exciting.

 Oh and if you ever decide to get an Archer and Olive notebook be sure to use code MASHA10 to get 10% off your order!

 Let’s dive in and see what this journal has to offer.
 Oh and by the way, I did film a video review and pen test, so make sure to check that out at the end of the post.